Jeff Koons: Exhibitions

 The May 31 – September 21, 2008, Koons retrospective at the Museum of Contemporary Art, Chicago, which was widely publicized in the press, broke the museum's attendance record with 86,584 visitors.
 The exhibition included numerous works from the MCA collection, along with recent paintings and sculptures by the artist.
-The retrospective exhibition reflects the MCA's commitment to Koons' work as it presented the artist's first American survey in 1988.
+The retrospective exhibition reflects the MCA's commitment to Koons's work as it presented the artist's first American survey in 1988.
 For the final exhibition in its Marcel Breuer building, the Whitney Museum is planning to present a Koons retrospective in collaboration with the Museum of Contemporary Art, Los Angeles and the Centre Pompidou, Paris.

 In July 2009, Koons had his first major solo show in London, at the Serpentine Gallery.
 Entitled Jeff Koons: Popeye Series, the exhibit included cast aluminum models of children's pool toys and "dense, realist paintings of Popeye holding his can of spinach or smoking his pipe, a red lobster looming over his head".

 In May 2012, Koons had his first major solo show in Switzerland, at the Beyeler Museum in Basel, entitled Jeff Koons.
 Shown are works from three series: The New,Banality and Celebration as well as the flowered sculpture Split-Rocker.

 Also in 2012, Jeff Koons.
 The Painter at Schirn Kunsthalle Frankfurt focussed primarily on the artist's development as a painter, while in the show Jeff Koons.
 The Sculptor at the Liebieghaus in Frankfurt, the sculptures by Jeff Koons entered enter into dialogues with the historical building and a sculpture collection spanning five millennia.
-Together, both shows form the largest showing of Koons' work to date.
+Together, both shows form the largest showing of Koons's work to date.

 The artist enjoyed a 2014 retrospective at the Whitney Museum of American Art in New York.
 Scott Indrisek, writing for ARTINFO.com, described it as "brash, fairly entertaining, and as digestible as a pack of M&Ms".

 In 2019 an exhibition called Jeff Koons at the Ashmolean was held at the Ashmolean Museum in Oxford, United Kingdom.